Azure/arc_jumpstart_drops/sample_app/cerebral_genai/_index.md

 ### Enabling Advanced Features with RAG at the Edge

 Up to this point, Cerebral has been utilizing Azure Open AI to handle queries and provide responses.
-We are now advancing our capabilities by enabling Cerebral for use with Retrieval-augmented generation (RAG) on the Edge.
+We're now advancing our capabilities by enabling Cerebral for use with Retrieval-augmented generation (RAG) on the Edge.
 This enhancement aims to leverage local resources more efficiently and provide faster, more contextually aware responses directly from the edge of the network.

 #### Implementing Chroma (Vector DB) and SLM phi-2